querycert/qcert/README.md

   - re, a pure OCaml library for regular expressions
   - calendar, a library for manipulating date and time
   - uri, a library for processing URIs
-- Coq 8.8.2 (https://coq.inria.fr/) along with the following libraries:
+- Coq 8.11.2 (https://coq.inria.fr/) along with the following libraries:
-  - flocq, a library for floating point numbers
   - jsast, a minimal AST for JavaScript

 An easy way to get set up on most platforms is to use the OCaml package manager (https://opam.ocaml.org).
 Once opam is installed, you can just add the corresponding libraries: